mesonbuild/meson/docs/markdown/Shipping-prebuilt-binaries-as-wraps.md

 compiler flags) might not be compatible.
 If you do this, then you are responsible for verifying that your libraries are compatible, Meson will not check things for you.

+## Note for Linux libraries

+A precompiled linux shared library (.so) requires a soname field to be properly installed.
+If the soname field is missing, binaries referencing the library will require a hard link to the location of the library at install time (`/path/to/your/project/subprojects/precompiledlibrary/lib.so` instead of `$INSTALL_PREFIX/lib/lib.so`) after installation.

+You should change the compilation options for the precompiled library to avoid this issue.
+If recompiling is not an option, you can use the [patchelf](https://github.com/NixOS/patchelf) tool with the command `patchelf --set-soname libfoo.so libfoo.so` to edit the precompiled library after the fact.

+Meson generally guarantees any library it compiles has a soname.
+One notable exception is libraries built with the [[shared_module]] function.